-If you are someone planning to visit Canada please read this post for help in getting the visa.
-Also, you should keep all the following points in mind.
-Canadians are in general very friendly people and we have our borders open to asylum seekers, immigrants, and tourists, but we will appreciate you return the friendliness by being considerate when you come to our country.
+Canadians are in generally very friendly people and we have our borders open to asylum seekers, immigrants, and tourists, but we will appreciate you return the friendliness by being considerate when you come to our country.
 We are also pretty fixed in our ways and like things only a certain way.
-If you are wishing to have a pleasant stay in Canada you should not do any of the following things.
+If you are wishing to have a pleasant stay in Canada you should not to any of the following things.
 If you are set on doing the following things we would like to politely ask you to stay in your home country, please.

 There are serious laws against hate speech which can land you in jail for up to two years.
 If you do not like a community or group of people, that’s your personal opinion but we by no means would like to hear it.
 We help and support each other and care enough to build each other.
 You will get major looks if you even hinted any form of bigotry, to say the least.